FlaccidSnake/browser-refresh/README.md

 # Refresh Search Button

 An Anki addon that adds a refresh button (🔄) next to the search bar in the browser to quickly re-run the current search.
+Press F5 (configurable) for the same effect.

 ## Use Case